Maps on modules and ideals #

 - Ideal.comap f I = { carrier := ⇑f ⁻¹' ↑I, add_mem' := ⋯, zero_mem' := ⋯, smul_mem' := ⋯ }

-are adjoint, and the composition map f ∘ comap f
+map and comap are adjoint, and the composition map f ∘ comap f is the

 identity